dmbarbour/wikilon/docs/Indexing.md

 Which indices are most useful?

-* word → version
+* word (or resource) → version
 * version → evaluated definition
+ * indirectly? version → evaluated version + version → definition
-* version → optimized/compiled forms
+* version → link optimized or compiled versions
-* version → type of word
+* version → inferred type
-* Reverse Lookup: word → client words
+* Reverse Lookup: symbol → client words
-* Undefined or cyclic words.
-* Type Search for Editing: types → words or word-versions
+ * symbols include annotations
+ * symbols include secure-hash resources
+ * find obviously erroneous (undefined, cyclic, etc.) words
- * find badly typed words, too
+ * potentially find full-text fragments

-A challenge for indexing is that Wikilon will have many versions of dictionaries, both for different users and version histories.
-It's important (for security and privacy) to ensure our index lookup is specific to a dictionary.
-Fortunately, our word→version and word→clients indices should have a fixed, predictable overhead per dictionary (in both space and time).
-We can maintain various indices together with our dictionaries.

-Version identifiers - an easy solution is to take a secure hash using Stowage.RscHash, albeit tweaked a little to avoid undesirable interaction with Stowage GC.
-It would be sufficient to combine the code for a definition with the versions of each dependent word.

-Undefined or cyclic words could be recorded as similar to adding an `UNDEFINED` symbol for reverse lookup.
-Or more generally, we could record a set of "problem" words, together with a short description of the problem.
-But we cannot generally compute cycles locally.
-It would be most convenient to recognize cycles when computing a version at each word.
+A challenge for indexing is that Wikilon will have many dictionaries, both for multiple projects/users and histories and hierarchical structure.
+I assume that dictionaries will be 99% similar, but the differences might be private to a project or user.
+So we both need to somehow share indices and ensure secure separation thereof.
+Association of definitions with deep versions based on secure hash should help, since we can securely index from version to many kinds of computed results (like evaluation or type).
+This may also be treated similarly to memoization!

+For an interactive development environment, I also want the ability to find type-appropriate words within a dictionary.
+Maintaining a reverse lookup index for type information is non-trivial because reverse-lookup is always specific to each dictionary.
+But presumably we could just ask developers or software agents to augment the dictionary with some metadata that can be used in the reverse lookup.
+E.g. for `foo` we could have `foo-meta-kw` that includes ad-hoc key-words or tags to swiftly discover the word `foo`.

+So, I think the primary indices to maintain are for deep-version and a simple reverse-lookup.
+Fortunately, these two indices can be maintained incrementally.
+A relevant concern is that a version update for a 'deep' word (e.g. the initial state in a command pattern) could result in a long, cascading chains of version invalidations with high cost.
+And if we have a lot of updates, we shouldn't recompute all versions after each update.

+This could be ameliorated by making the deep-version index lazier in nature (so we only invalidate once for multiple updates), or otherwise batching our updates.

+In most cases, we can assume that the more a word is used, the more stable its definition will be.
+So eager versioning could also work.
+Or perhaps we should treat version IDs as a memory cached index, recomputed as needed, rather than a fully durable index.